 What are User Events and how do I use them?

 When creating an event, it is vital to Add a Description that briefly explains what the event tracks.
-This description serves a dual purpose beyond keeping your internal team aligned.
-It is specifically used to explain the context of the visitor behavior to the AI engine.
-This level of detail allows the AI to understand the intent behind the action, which is then used to intelligently incorporate those specific details into the automated nurture emails created for that lead.
-By providing a clear description, you ensure that the AI-generated communications feel personalized and relevant to the actual steps the visitor took on your site.
+This description serves a massive purpose beyond simply keeping your internal team aligned.
+It is specifically used to explain the context of the visitor behavior directly to the AI engine.
+The AI actively reads this description to understand exactly where the visitor is within their overall user journey.
+By grasping this critical context, the AI uses this precise information when generating automated nurture emails.
+This ensures your AI generated communications feel incredibly personalized, highly relevant, and perfectly timed to the actual steps the visitor just took on your site.

 What is the purpose of User Events?